Areej Al Hammadi: Club career

+Al Hammadi began her career playing with her family and in tournaments that allowed for women's participation.
+She then played for her university's women's team, before playing in seven-a-side community leagues, such as the Dubai Women's Football Association where she was scouted for the national team.

-Al Hammadi began her career with Al Wahda before moving to Abu Dhabi Country Club in July 2016.
+She began her professional career with Al Wahda before moving to Abu Dhabi Country Club in July 2016.
 She appeared at the 2019 WAFF Women's Clubs Championship in Aqaba, Jordan with the Abu Dhabi Country Club, scoring a brace to lead the team to victory in its final group game.

+She played with the Fuelees team in Neymar Jr's Five, a five-a-side tournament.

+In 2022, she played with Onyx FC in the UAE Women's Football League, finishing second.

+In 2023-2024 season, she played with Precision Football finishing second in the UAE Women's Football League.

 International career

 In August 2015, Al Hammadi won her first cap for United Arab Emirates.
 She participated in the 2015 Aphrodite Cup in Cyprus, the 2018 AFC Women's Asian Cup qualification in Tajikistan, and the 2019 WAFF Women's Championship in Bahrain.